 Digital Signature Certificate Part

 If present, the Digital Signature Certificate part contains an X.509 certificate for validating the signature.
-Alternatively, instead of using a Digital Signature Certificate part, the certificate may exist as a separate part in the package, may be embedded within the Digital Signature XML Signature part itself, or may be excluded from the package if certificate data is known or can be obtained from a local or remote certificate store.
+Alternatively, the certificate may exist as a separate part in the package, may be embedded within the Digital Signature XML Signature part itself, or may be excluded from the package if certificate data is known or can be obtained from a local or remote certificate store.
 [O6.5]

 The package digital signature infrastructure supports X.509 certificate technology for signer authentication.